+263 PROFESSIONAL COMMUNICATION

-PROFESSIONAL COMMUNICATION 263 AND PRESENTATIONS
+AND PRESENTATIONS

+3 credits

-Prerequisite: 2020:121or permission.
-Application of the principles of communication in speeches, business presentations, group discussions, and business documents.
+Prerequisite: 2020:121 or 3300:111.
+Application of the principles

+of communication in speeches, business presentations, group

-DESKTOP PUBLISHING 271
+discussions, and business documents.

-Corequisite: 2540:140 or permission.
+271 DESKTOP PUBLISHING 3 credits Corequisite: 2540:140 or permission.
 Desktop publishing software used to create printed materials such as newsletters, brochures, business forms, and resumes.
 Course addresses design/layout decision and editing for the office worker.

-MICROSOFT POWERPOINT 273

-Prerequisite: 140 or 143 or permission. lintroduction to the basic principles of preparation, design, and organization necessary to produce exciting and effective PowerPoint presentations using Microsoft PowerPoint.
+273 MICROSOFT POWERPOINT 2 credits Prerequisite: 140 or 143 or permission.
+Introduction to the basic principles of preparation, design, and organization necessary to produce exciting and effective PowerPoint presentations using Microsoft PowerPoint.

-LEGAL OFFICE PROCEDURES 279

-Prerequisite: 2540:121, 144.
+279 LEGAL OFFICE PROCEDURES 4 credits Prerequisite: 2540:121, 144.
 Provides an understanding of various facets of the law, when and how to use documents, important legal procedures and typical office routine.

-EDITING/PROOFREADING/TRANSCRIPTION 281

-Prerequisites: 2540:119 and 144, or 151.
+281 EDITING/PROOFREADING/TRANSCRIPTION 3 credits Prerequisites: 2540:119 and 144, or 151.
 Editing and proofreading skills emphasized on the transcription of taped dictation, processing of rough-draft manuscripts, and drafting of original documents.

-MEDICAL MACHINE TRANSCRIPTION 282
+282 MEDICAL MACHINE TRANSCRIPTION 3 credits Prerequisite: 2540:256.

-Prerequisite: 2540:256.
 Introduction to medical terminology.
 Emphasis on meaning, pronunciation, spelling and application of common medical terms, abbreviations, stems and suffixes as related to the human body in computerized transcription.
 Speed, accuracy, and proofreading skills emphasized.